To share photos and files with other devices that are nearby, use Quick Share.

 - Wait for a pop up notification that tells you who’s trying to share and what content they want to share with you.

-- Select Accept or Decline.
+- Tap Accept or Decline.

 Go back to the Android Learning Center |